schafert/dsp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Removed the LICENSE file
+* Added the LICENSE file to .Rbuildignore

 * Shortened run time of examples